google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/notification-behaviour.md

 The `tag` option is simply a way of grouping messages so that any old notifications that are currently displayed will be closed if they have the same tag as a new notification.

-A subtlety to using `tag` is that the browser will replace any old notification without any sound and vibration that would normally be played for a new notification.
+A subtlety to using `tag` is that when it replaces a notification, it will do so *without* a sound and vibration.

 This is where the `renotify` option comes in.